Denver Pioneers Logo

 Denver Pioneers Logo 1999

-In 1998-1999 The University of Denver decided to update its sports mascot once again.
-Honorary Chancellor Dan Ritchie did not like the funny and good-natured Denver Boone, so the formidable Ruckus, the Red-Tailed Hawk, was created by his order.
+In 1998-1999, the University of Denver decided to update its sports mascot once again.
+Chancellor Dan Ritchie did not like the cheerful and friendly Denver Boone, so on his order, a fierce Ruckus, the red-tailed hawk, was created.

-Meanwhile, a local design firm designed the Red Hawk emblem, which baffled DU fans.
-Many did not even understand what was drawn there and gave the logo a mocking nickname, “jelly donut.”
-In fact, the artist depicted a flying bird with dark gray wings, a black head, and a red tail – apparently, it was his sports fans who mistook it for jelly.
-Beneath the hawk is the word “PIONEERS,” curved upwards, and below it is “DENVER” with long thin serifs.
+Meanwhile, a local design firm developed the Red Hawk emblem, which puzzled DU fans.
+Many didn’t even understand what was depicted, giving the emblem the mocking nickname “jelly donut.”
+In fact, the artist portrayed a flying bird with dark gray wings, a black head, and a red tail – apparently, that’s what the sports fans took for jelly.
+Underneath the hawk is the word “PIONEERS,” curved upwards, and below it – “DENVER” with long, thin serifs.

 2007 – 2018